 Mr. Plastino is an expert in financial economics, with over 20 years of finance and consulting experience.

-In addition, Mr. Plastino is a Lecturer at the Boston University Questrom School of Business, where he teaches an advanced corporate financial management course.
-His research focuses on the modeling and valuation of privately held companies and illiquid securities, with a recent emphasis being the impact of US tax law changes on corporate value and valuation methods.
+In addition to his consulting practice, Mr. Plastino is a Lecturer in Finance at the Boston University Questrom School of Business, where he teaches an advanced course in corporate financial management.
+His research interests focus on the modeling and valuation of privately held companies and illiquid securities.
 He has published numerous articles and regularly presents to attorneys, corporate managers, law students, and academics.